Fazendaaa/TypeR/README.md

 add <- function(x, y) x + y
 ```

-The function header is similar to Haskell's -- read more at [functional Approach](#Functional-approach) --; therefore, it also does not need to be declared, the language engine is able to infer the types of the parameters by the operations performed with them in the function body.
+The function header is similar to Haskell's -- read more at [functional approach](#Functional-approach) --; therefore, it also does not need to be declared, the language engine is able to infer the types of the parameters by the operations performed with them in the function body.

 ```
 multiply <- function(x, y) x * y